KWATER2352/CDC-analysis-project/presentations/presentation.md

 ![alt text](image-3.png)

 While the figure displays only a few rows, that is enough to gather the conclusion that males have the highest incidence of cases every year.
-Which tracks with our previous figures stating similarly.
-In fact, all around a conclusion can be drawn that men tend to be at a higher risk for cancer than woman.
+This tracks with previous figures, which state similarly.
+In fact, an all-around conclusion can be drawn that men tend to be at a higher risk for cancer than women, and that males are more at risk for genital related cancer than any other cancer.
+Same with females.
+In that females are still at a high risk, though less than males, and they are at risk of breast-related cancer more than any other cancer.
+This excludes, of course, All Invasive Cancers Combined, which would leave us with no conclusions so yeah.

 8. In problem 8, I created a pivot table with a row for each cancer site, column for each year, and a value equal to the total incidence of males and females combined.